 You can always contact us for incentives news, insights and research!

 Reaching a level of good understanding is the first means to performing well at anything you do.
 It’s for that reason alone that we’ve spent years in the business incentives performance market and trend research in order for us to stay ahead of the curve just for you.
-We’ve compiled our research here, as well as research from other incentive industry leaders, for your own self education.
+We’ve compiled our white papers here, as well as research from other incentive industry leaders, for your own self education.
 Let us know if there is any other research you would like to see.
 We will do our best to get it to you.

 Determining the most prominent incentive reward and recognition trends for 2012, the Incentive Research Foundation took a close look at their own trends data, a multitude of leading sources as well as the changes taking hold in the business world.
-The 2012 Trends in Rewards and Recognition paper delineates that personalization, participation and convenience are and will continue shaping the way incentive programs are designed and delivered.
+The 2012 Trends in Rewards and Recognition white paper delineates that personalization, participation and convenience are and will continue shaping the way performance incentive programs are designed and delivered.
 Non-cash incentive programs continue to be favored as they encourage participation and have a lucrative ROI as well as allow for “discounted” shopping during the redemption process.
 Non-cash wellness programs are showing high ROI rates, returning $3 for every $1 invested.
 In addition, companies are increasingly integrating mobile applications into their communications strategy.

 Continuing its efforts to advance the incentive industry the Incentive Research Foundation (IRF) surveyed industry professionals about their opinions about the most prominent trends affecting the industry in 2011.

 In general, participants expect the business to continue improving throughout 2011 and 2012.
 Respondents have remained optimistic and believe the economy will have a positive impact on their ability to plan and implement incentive travel programs.
 While some believe that budgets will slightly increase, the majority anticipate their budgets to remain the same.